The SATURNE Project

 Gray E, Marti J, Brewster DH, Wyatt JC, Hall PS and the SATURNE project advisory group.
 Independent validation of the PREDICT breast cancer prognosis prediction tool in 45,789 patients using Scottish Cancer Registry data.
 Br J Cancer 119, 808–814 (2018) doi:10.1038/s41416-018-0256-x

 Gray E, Marti J, Brewster DH, Wyatt JC, Hall PS and the SATURNE project advisory group.
 Real-world evidence for chemotherapy effectiveness in trial under-represented groups with early breast cancer; a retrospective cohort study.
-In press with PLOS Medicine
+16 (12), e1003006

 We learned that high quality Scottish healthcare data, combined with leading data science methods make it possible to understand how treatments affect patients in a real-world NHS context.